Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 Did BTC provide diversification when held with XAU?

-BTC and XAU were negatively correlated in 2025, with an average correlation of -0.06.
-This negative correlation suggested strong diversification benefits through offsetting movements.
+BTC and XAU were weakly correlated in 2025, with an average correlation of 0.12.
+This weak correlation suggested meaningful diversification benefits when held together.

 Which had better risk-adjusted returns: BTC or XAU?